moyavila/PlayerQueues.github.io/_posts/2025-12-14-UniformMatch-mathjax.md

 title: Matching Queue with Uniform Party Sizes
 ---

 ### This code uses a Matching Queue, which looks through the party size arrivals as they arrive and tries combining different party sizes to create a group of 5.
+Otherwise, the party sizes wait in the queue.
 ### The party sizes are created using the Uniform Distribution.

 ```python